 China activist missing after trying to help striking workers

-SHANGHAI, April 23 (Reuters) - A prominent Chinese labour activist has been missing for more than 24 hours and his wife suspects he was detained by state security agents after trying to help workers involved in China's biggest strike in years organise their case.
+SHANGHAI (Reuters) - A prominent Chinese labor activist has been missing for more than 24 hours and his wife suspects he was detained by state security agents after trying to help workers involved in China's biggest strike in years organize their case.

 Zhang Zhiru was last heard from when he spoke to his wife, Xiao Hongxia, by telephone at around noon on Tuesday.
 He told her he had been summoned to a meeting with state security agents from the industrial southern city of Dongguan.

 Workers at a Yue Yuen Industrial Holdings Ltd shoe factory complex with about 40,000 employees have been on strike since April 14 over social insurance payments.

 Labor activists say the strike, in the Dongguan town of Gaobu, is one of China's biggest since market reforms started in the late 1970s.

 "When he went out in the morning he said he was meeting Dongguan state security," Xiao said by telephone from Shenzhen, where Zhang lives.

 "Yesterday afternoon, and at night when it was very late and he had not come home, a lot of us tried to call him, but couldn't get through."

 Zhang's mobile telephone appeared to be off on Wednesday when Reuters tried to call him.